 Placeholder Picture

 MORGANTOWN HUMAN RIGHTS COMMISSION

 Vacancies on Human Rights Commission.
-There are currently two vacancies on the commission.
+There are currently three vacancies on the commission.
 According to the City of Morgantown’s website, “Appointments of to the Commission are made by City Council, and all must be residents of the City.
-All seats are non-ward specific.
-Upon formation in October 2012, terms are to be staggered: 4 shall serve two-year terms, 3 shall serve one-year terms in the first year.
-Thereafter, all terms will be staggered two-year terms.
-All new appointments and reappointments will need to be interviewed at the end of their term.”
+All seats are non-ward specific.”
 Information on applying for the commission is available here

+Placeholder Picture